Native American tribes in Iowa: Algonquian speakers

 The encroachment of Europeans and long-term conflict among Algonquian and Iroquoian tribes in the east pushed many eastern tribes into the Midwest.
-The Meskwaki have maintained a presence in Iowa, even after official removal in 1846.
+Many Meskwaki remained in Iowa, even after Indian Removal in 1846.
 They established a recognized Settlement.

 Iroquoian speakers

-The Wyandot (Huron) were Iroquoian speakers from the early historical period.
-Again, the encroachment of Europeans and long-term conflict between Algonquian and Iroquoian tribes in the east pushed these tribes into the Midwest.
+The Wyandot (Huron) were Iroquoian speakers from the early post-contact period.
+Again, the encroachment of Europeans and the long-term conflict between Algonquian and Iroquoian tribes in the east pushed these tribes into the Midwest.

-Moved into Iowa
+Anishinaabeg

 These tribes moved to Iowa during the historic period: